Darxo/Hardened/README.md

 # Compatibility

-- Is safe to remove from- and add to any existing savegames
+- Is safe to remove from- and add to any savegame
 - Removing or adding this mod will not update existing perk trees.
 Only after some days you will encounter brothers with the changed perk trees.

 # License